Azure-Samples/digital-twins-iothub-integration/docs/how-to-provision-using-dps.md

 ### Setting up the device simulator

 This sample uses a device simulator that includes provisioning using the Device Provisioning Service.
 The device simulator is located here: [Azure Digital Twins and IoT Hub Integration Sample](https://docs.microsoft.com/samples/azure-samples/digital-twins-iothub-integration/adt-iothub-provision-sample/).
 Get the sample project on your machine by navigating to the sample link and selecting the *Download ZIP* button underneath the title.
 Unzip the downloaded folder.

-The device simulator is based on Node.js, version 10.0.x or later. [*Prepare your development environment*](https://github.com/Azure/azure-iot-sdk-node/blob/master/doc/node-devbox-setup.md) describes how to install Node.js for this tutorial on either Windows or Linux.

 In the downloaded folder, navigate to the *device-simulator* directory in a command window.
 Install the dependencies for the project using the following command: